-No. There are some other things that are important to know.
+No. There are some other things that are important to know:

-2) Symmetrical Triangles do not always work as continuation patterns.
+2. Symmetrical Triangles do not always work as continuation patterns.
 They can work as reversal patterns too.
 It means they can form at the end of a bull market and then instead of going up after breaking above the resistance of the Triangle, the market reverses and goes down after breaking below the support line of the triangle.
-It is the same with the bear markets.
-A Symmetrical Triangle at the end of a bearish triangle can sometimes work as a reversal pattern, and the market breaks above the resistance and goes up.
+It is the same with bear markets.
+A Symmetrical Triangle at the end of a bearish triangle can sometimes work as a reversal pattern, and so the market breaks above the triangle’s resistance and goes up.

-To stay away from losses, you have to wait for a breakout, and then take a position, and you should not trade based on the rules that are written on the papers.
+To stay away from losses, you have to wait for a breakout, and then take a position, and you should not trade based on the rules that are written on the paper.
 Markets do not pay any attention to these rules, and they move on their own ways.

-Here is an example of a bull market (uptrend) that went to a range for a short time, and then reversed and went down after forming of a Symmetrical Triangle and the breakout of the triangle support.
+Here is an example of a bull market (uptrend) that went to a range for a short time, and then reversed and went down after forming of a Symmetrical Triangle and the breakout of the triangle’s support.
 As you see, although the market should break above the Triangle resistance and go up according to the Triangle’s rule, it reversed and went down:

-3) It is usually clear where to take the position and set the stop loss.
+3. It is usually clear where to take the position and set the stop loss.
 But it is hard to say how long you can hold the position, and how far the market will keep on moving after the Symmetrical Triangle breakouts.
 As it is hard and sometimes impossible to predict the size of the market movement after a trade setup, some traders always take positions with a constant level of risk/reward ratio.
 For example, they always take 1:3 positions.
 However, when it is sometimes possible to predict the size of the movement to maximize your profit and have wider targets, why shouldn’t you do it?

 Some traders and chartists have tried to predict the size of the market movement after the Symmetrical Triangle breakouts.
-Their efforts have resulted in some good points that are so helpful in holding and setting the target orders of the positions that are taken based on the Symmetrical Triangle breakouts.
+Their efforts have resulted in some good points that are so helpful in holding and setting the target orders of the positions that are taken based on Symmetrical Triangle breakouts.